seedifferently/boto_rsync/README.rst

                                 your CLI's automatic filename expansion is
                                 disabled (typically accomplished by enclosing
                                 SOURCE in quotes, e.g. "/path/*.zip").
-    --no_recurse                Do not recurse into directories.
+    --no-recurse                Do not recurse into directories.
-    --ignore_empty              Ignore empty (0-byte) keys/files/directories.
+    --ignore-empty              Ignore empty (0-byte) keys/files/directories.
                                 This will skip the transferring of empty directories and keys/files whose size is 0.
                                 Warning: S3/GS often uses empty keys with